ddobrin/native-spring-cloud-run-with-graalvm/README.md

 3. Deploy
     * Deploy to Google Cloud Run
 4. Develop
-   * First look at Quick Build Mode for Developers !
+   * How to use the new Quick Build Mode for Developers!
 5. Analyze
+   * App & Container image sizes
    * Start-up latency
-   * App & Container image sizes
+   * RSS memory consumption

 ### `Java and library versions in use`
 * Spring Boot 2.6.6